maximeflips/RunKeeper-iOS/README.md

-# BRBitly
+# RunKeeper-iOS

-BRBitly provides an Objective C wrapper class for accessing the free URL shortening services at [bit.ly](http://www.bitly.com) from iOS 4.0 or newer.
+RunKeeper-iOS provides an Objective C wrapper class for accessing the [RunKeeper Health Graph API](http://developer.runkeeper.com/healthgraph) from iOS 4.0 or newer.

-# Disclosure

-BRBitly was rather brazenly copied and adapted from [ILBitly](https://github.com/InfiniteLoopDK/ILBitly.git).
-I wanted to use ILBitly directly, but the existing project was already built around ASI and SBJson rather than AFNetwork and JSONkit, so I adapted it to my needs.
+RunKeeper-iOS was developed for use in our iPhone fitness app "Running Intensity".
+It is meant to be general, but is built primarily for a Running app.

 ## Dependencies

 - [ASI HTTP Request](https://github.com/pokeb/asi-http-request) - Used for the underlying network access
 - [SBJson](https://github.com/stig/json-framework.git) - Needed for parsing the response from bit.ly
+- [OAuth2Client](https://github.com/nxtbgthng/OAuth2Client) - Used for OAuth2 access to RunKeeper API
-- You will also need an account at bit.ly including an [API key](http://bitly.com/a/your_api_key)
+- You will also need to register for a RunKeeper account, create an app, and get your tokens

 ## Example Usage
-###Shortening an URL
+###Posting a Run
 	BRBitly *bitly = [[BRBitly alloc] initWithLogin:login apiKey:apiKey];
 	[bitly shorten:@"http://www.infinite-loop.dk" result:^(NSString *shortURLString) {
 		NSLog(@"The shortened URL: %@", shortURLString);